Learn how ungated replay links work and how to use them in your marketing, especially in retargeting ad campaigns

 Something else to be aware of is the duplication of records may also require you to merge them later in your CRM or to dedupe your email list.

-Ungated replays are smart.
+Ungated sessions are smart.
 They use cookies to try and match the attendee back to the last session they were in (if any), so if the attendee is returning they see the exact same session they attended originally.